mehulagg/gitlab/doc/user/application_security/dast/index.md

 - Uses settings in the [site profile](#site-profile) and [scanner profile](#scanner-profile) you select when you run the scan, instead of those in the `.gitlab-ci.yml` file.
 - Is associated with your project's default branch.
+- Is saved on creation so it can be run, edited, or deleted as required.

 ### On-demand scan modes